-The 'Ring of Fire' explodes in activity
+The 'Ring of Fire' explodes in activity in 2018

 The tectonic plates fit together like a puzzle, but are constantly moving and colliding with each other, thus producing numerous earthquakes.

+Indonesia was struck by a massive earthquake and tsunami in late September.
+The disaster hit Sulawesi, an island hundreds of miles northeast of Java.
+The disaster killed over 2,000 people and displaced 70,000 more.

-In addition to the volcanic eruption in Japan and the earthquake in Alaska, a magnitude 6.1 earthquake occurred off the southern coast of Java, Indonesia's mainland, on Tuesday.
-Also Tuesday, Mount Agung in Bali and Mount Mayon in the Philippines blew their tops, spewing red-hot lava and causing the evacuations of thousands of people.
+In January, a magnitude 6.1 earthquake occurred off the southern coast of Java, Indonesia's mainland.
+Around that same time, Mount Agung in Bali and Mount Mayon in the Philippines blew their tops, spewing red-hot lava and causing the evacuations of thousands of people.

+In June, Volcan de Fuego in southwest Guatemala, also on the Ring of Fire, erupted and buried entire villages and killed nearly 160 people.